lukasmartinelli/lukasmartinelli.github.io/_posts/2015-05-24-parsing-and-visualizing-osm-access-logs.md

 published: true
 ---

 [OpenStreetMap](https://www.openstreetmap.org/) now provides public access to the access logs of their tile map server from 2014 until today.
 In this article I will show you how to parse the access logs with Bash and Python and visualize the data with CartoDB.

+Prof. Stefan Keller documented the early findings from this analysis [on the Geometa Lab Blog](http://geometalab.tumblr.com/post/119834678622/analyzing-openstreetmap-standard-map-usage-early).

 Many thanks to [Matt Amos](https://github.com/zerebubuth) for making the log files accessible and to [@sfkeller](https://twitter.com/sfkeller) and [@mrothh](https://twitter.com/mrothh) for their help.